lewagon/dotfiles/04-Front-End/04-JS-and-DOM/Optional-01-Split-The-Bill/README.md

 ## Display the results

-Once you have implemented the `splitTheBill(group)` function you can rake it to check your code.
+Once you have implemented the `splitTheBill(group)` function all the tests should be green.

 Now it's time to update the HTML file and add a list of who has to pay how much.
 First create a list with empty values in the `index.html` file and then complete the `updatePriceList()` function in your JS file to display the correct values.